Streaming Programs on Zoom

 1. What should I bring to class?
 Are materials included?

 Most classes do not have materials included.
 Please refer to the full course write-up in the Associate course program guide or online to determine whether a student supply list is available to download from our website.
-There are some instances in which our office or the instructor provides supplies or where supplies are discussed at the first class meeting.
+There are some instances in which the instructor provides supplies in the form of a kit to be ordered from them directly, or where supplies are discussed at the first class meeting.
 Information on supplies is contained in each course description.

 2. What should I wear to a studio arts class?